Joseph Kentenich: Foundation of Schoenstatt International at Dachau

 On 6 April 1945, upon the arrival of American troops, the prisoners are released.
 On 20 May, at the feast of Pentecost, Father Kentenich returned to Schoenstatt.
 He immediately restarted his work, in order to establish a barrier against those whom he considered the biggest dangers to the world: communism in the East, and practical materialism in the West.
 The experience of deportation helped him teach his disciples on how to maintain inner freedom.
-Fathers Albert Eise and Franz Reinisch, two martyrs from Schoenstatt, the first who died from disease in Dachau, the second executed by the Nazis, were invoked as heavenly protectors by all members of the Movement.
+Schoenstatt priests Albert Eise (who died of illness while in Dachau) and Franz Reinisch, (who was executed by the Nazis) were invoked as heavenly protectors by all members of the Movement.

 International development of Schoenstatt

-In March 1947, Father Kentenich was received in a private audience by Pope Pius XII.
+In March 1947, Kentenich was received in a private audience by Pope Pius XII.
 He thanked the Pope for the publication, two days earlier, of the constitution Provida Mater Ecclesia, which created the Secular Institutes.In October 1948, the Holy See erected in a Secular Institute the Schoenstatt Sisters of Mary.
 At the same time, Kentenich traveled to Brazil, Chile, Argentina, Uruguay, the United States, and Africa to establish the movement there, with the construction of replicas of the Schoenstatt Shrine, training centers, and religious houses.